 - Windows 10: Go to Settings > Network & Internet.
 Select Wi-Fi or Ethernet, depending on how your computer is connected to the network.
 Select Hardware properties and look for the IPv4 address.

-To add the IP address manually and complete the setup, log in to Back Office and go to Settings > Label Printer.
+- To add the IP address so it matches, log in to Back Office and go to Settings > Label Printer.

 - Enter the IP address from your Network Configuration label in the Printer IP Address field.

 "Something went wrong" message when trying to print

 This usually indicates a connection problem.
 Refer to the Can't connect to printer/printer is unresponsive section for help.

 Print Package Label option is not displayed

 When printing labels from Back Office, if you see the Print Barcode option but not the Print Package Label option, this indicates:

 - The product is weight-based.
-Package labels must include the product weight.
-In the case of a weight-based item such as bulk flower, the weight being sold isn't specified until the time of purchase, and therefore these labels can only be printed from the point of sale or from a Weigh Station.
+Package labels for weight-based products can only be printed from the point of sale or from a Weigh Station.

-- The product is not marijuana.
-Package labels are not applicable to/not required for non-marijuana items, and so the option to print a package label is not shown.
+- The product is not cannabis.
+The Register app will not print package labels when you sell a non-cannabis item.
 If you believe this is an error, check the item's Product Type to ensure it is set to Is Marijuana = Yes.